 Click on the Requested Changes tab.

 Click the blue button that says, “Appeal to DPI”.
-Without clicking this button will not send the appeal to DPI and DPI will not be able to help you with this change request.
+If you do not click this button, your change request will not send the appeal to DPI and DPI will not be able to help you with this change request.

 Change requests for student first names do not come to DPI initially.
 Rather, change requests for first names will go to all districts besides the requesting agency who have a Local Person ID, regardless of year of enrollment, attached to this student in WISEid.
 Some common reasons for a ‘first name’ type change request is to correct the spelling of a first name, or if a student's first name changes.
 In an effort to prevent cases where the wrong person has been chosen from being incorrectly updated, last name and suffix (if applicable) are required fields on Change Requests for first name, middle name and/or birth date changes.
 Comments are not required for name type change requests, but are very helpful to the dependent agency and DPI.
 If the dependent agency denies a change request for a first name, that appeal will come to the DPI.
 Please refer to the Bundled Change Requests section for information on change requests for last names.